seidelj/uchicago_pgg/README.md

 Background on getting started with Heroku: https://devcenter.heroku.com/articles/getting-started-with-python#introduction You need only to get through the first two pages.
 NOTE: On the introduction page you only need to have a heroku account.
-You should already have Python3 installed, which replaces Setuptools, Pip, and Virtualenv.
+You should already have Python3 installed, which replaces the need for Setuptools, Pip, and Virtualenv.
 You will not need postgres installed locally.

 Create a new app through your heroku.com dashboard.
 Once you do this, Heroku will provide instructions on how to deploy.
-The Heroku instructions will include a link to download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), incase you have not already( installing the CLI was page of the heroku getting started tutorial linked in the paragraph before this one).
+The Heroku instructions will include a link to download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), incase you have not already (installing the CLI was included in Heroku's getting started tutorial linked in the paragraph before this one).

 ##### Create a new repository
 ```